UWCS/fulcrum/DEVELOPER.md

 ## API

-Fulcrum exposes an API at `/api/` that allows for event management for external applications.
+Fulcrum exposes an API at [`/api/`](https://events.uwcs.co.uk/api/) that allows for event management for external applications.
 This exposes the same functionality as the website's UI, just in program-oriented format.

-The API is documented at `/apidocs/` using [flasgger](https://github.com/flasgger/flasgger) and is automatically generated from docstrings in the code.
+The API is documented at [`/apidocs/`](https://events.uwcs.co.uk/apidocs/) using [flasgger](https://github.com/flasgger/flasgger) and is automatically generated from docstrings in the code.

 The endpoints that allow for the creation, modification, and deletion of events require authentication.
 This can either be done by:
 - Loggining in via the website, which will set a session cookie (requires the user to be exec or sysadmin)
 - Using the `Authorization` header with an API key.
-These can be generated and managed by execs at `/auth/keys/`
+These can be generated and managed by execs at [`/auth/keys/`](https://events.uwcs.co.uk/auth/keys/)

 ### Creating and managing API keys

-API keys can be created and managed at `/auth/keys/`.
+API keys can be created and managed at [`/auth/keys/`](https://events.uwcs.co.uk/auth/keys/).
 This page requires the user to be logged in and to be exec or sysadmin.

-An API key needs an owener (a string to identify who the key belongs to).
-Once created, the key will be shown once (so make sure to copy it down).
+An API key needs an owener (a string to identify who the key belongs to or what it is used for).
+Once created, for security reasons, the key will be shown once in the popup and NEVER again (so make sure to copy it down).
 The key can then be disabled or deleted at any time.

 ## Styling

-[Bootstrap](https://getbootstrap.com/) is used for basic styling and responsiveness, it is reccomended to use this where possible to ensure consistency when styling.
+[Bootstrap](https://getbootstrap.com/) is used for basic styling and responsiveness, it is reccomended to use this when adding styling where possible to ensure consistency.
 To update bootstrap, download the latest version SASS files from their website and replace the `sass/bootstrap/` directory.
 Furthermore, the newest version of bootstrap's js file should be added to `static/js/` and linked in `templates/base.html`.

 If wanting to add custom styles, this site uses [SCSS](https://sass-lang.com/).
 This is an extention of CSS that allows for certain extra functionality, such as variables, selection, and other strcutures; however REGULAR CSS IS ALSO SUPPORTED.
 Custom styles should be added to the `sass/custom/` directory, and then imported into `sass/custom/_custom.scss`.
 It then needs to be compiled using `pipenv run python ./scripts/build_scss.py`, which will output to `static/css/main.css`.
 This is already linked in the base template, so no further action is needed.